MS Formosa Queen: September 2007 listing

 On September 18, 2007, while anchored in the port of Rhodes, the cruise ship developed a 10 degree list.
 She was immediately evacuated and four officers who were on duty at the time of the incident were detained.
 The crew was accused of deliberately grounding the vessel to prevent further listing and an ultimate sinking.
 Divers investigating the incident discovered that hatchways in the hull, designed for discharging untreated waste into the ocean, had been crudely plugged with chunks of wood, to prevent the discharge.
 That kept the waste on board.
 Failure to pump the waste in a timely manner resulted in the listing of the vessel.

 The list was eventually corrected but on 18 November 2007, due to strong winds, Dream Princess came loose of her moorings and collided with an adjacent cargo ship causing minor damages in both vessels.
 The coast guard managed to tow the cruise ship back to the dock using tug-boats.

 Dream Princess remained in the port of Rhodes for nearly two months until her seaworthiness was re-established.
 On November 28, 2007 she was towed to the port of Kuşadası.

-July 2008 detainment
+2008 problems

 On July 16, 2008, the Clipper Pacific was detained in New York by the United States Coast Guard for numerous safety violations including a leaking hull.
 She remained in New York and was not allowed to leave until repairs were made.
 Further extensive repairs were made in dry dock in Tampa, Florida, where inspectors found new safety problems.

 The ship was next detained for a couple of days in August 2008 in Seward, Alaska for significant code violations.

-Engine problems

-Late 2008 she was laid up in Istanbul, Turkey for engine repairs.
+In late 2008 she was laid up in Istanbul, Turkey for engine repairs.